Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Overview of Nebraska Retirement Tax Friendliness

-Any Social Security retirement income that is taxed federally is generally also subject to the Nebraska state income tax.
-Other types of retirement income are fully taxable.
+All Social Security retirement income is exempt from the Nebraska state income tax.
+Other types of retirement income are fully taxable though.
 Nebraska’s property taxes are among the highest in the country, and it is one of just a handful of states with an inheritance tax.

 To find a financial advisor who serves your area, try our free online matching tool.